mainmatter/mainmatter.com/src/posts/2023-01-13-ember-template-assert.md

 build in production environments which we achieve by checking `app.isProduction`.
-We can remove the file from the build by specifying `exclude: ['helpers/assert.js]` which matches the file path of the helper itself but not the re-export in the app folder.
+We can remove the file from the build by specifying `exclude: ['helpers/assert.js]` which matches the file path of the helper itself in the addon directory - `addon/helpers/assert.js`.

-For that we also need to add the very similar hook called `treeForApp` which handles everything in the `app` folder of your v1 Ember addon.
+However, we also need to remove the helper re-export from the app folder - `app/helpers/assert.js`.
+The very similar hook called `treeForApp` can be used for this purpose.
+It handles everything in the `app` folder of your v1 Ember addon.

 Let's start with abstracting our existing addon tree filter code a bit to make it reusable: